 The new building added in 2003 to the landfill also houses the Little Red School House Too (LRSH,Too), an extension of the original LRSH located at the Recycling Center.
 While the original LRSH had classroom supplies, the new center would make available furniture and other durables to teachers, also at no charge.
 The reused items are either donated by the general public or garnered through NAEIR (National Assoc. for the Enhancement of Industrial Resources), a not-for-profit organization that supplies scratch and dent or unused material to other not-for-profit entities at shipping cost only.
 The grand opening took place in January 2003 with several businesses and local dignitaries in attendance.
-The operating hours of the LRSH Too were changed toward the end of 2018 to better meet the needs of teachers, offering 4 dates in 2019 from 9 am to 11 am and by appointment this system will continue for 2020.
+The open days of the LRSH Too were changed toward the end of 2018 to better meet the needs of teachers.
+In 2022, five dates occurred; February 12, April 9, August 13, and October 8,with open hours on these Saturdays being 9:00 am to 11:00 am.
+Educators did not need to schedule an appointment on open Saturdays, but could make appointments to visit the LRSH Too during the week.
+Visitor numbers were still down in 2022 with only 15 educators visiting.
+Currently, we receive donations that stock the site.
+2023 Dates are Feb.
+11th, May 6th, Aug.
+12th, and Nov.
+18th or by appointment.